RitchieEinstein/springboot-data-pipeline-ws/README.md

 ## System Design
 The Entire System is designed in Spring Environment and many spring projects are utilized to achieve a robust microservice env.

 **Spring Cloud Stream** is the backbone for the entire messaging infrastructure.
 It is cohesive and can plug and play many leading messaging systems.

+**Spring WebSocket** is used for websockets streaming purpose. **RabbitMQ is used as a Message Relay host for subscribers** so that the application can scale easily.
+For each subscriber a temporary queue will be created till the session is active.
+(Huge thanks to STOMP and AQMP).

 The System Design Architecture diagram is as follows.